Julia-Wagner/PipeTracker/README.md

 ## **Content**

 - I used the walkthrough projects from Code Institute and the [Django Recipe Sharing Tutorial by Dee Mc](https://www.youtube.com/playlist?list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) as a general reference for the project.
-- For the planning stage, I used this article about [Guide for sprint planning with GitHub issues](https://codetree.com/guides/sprint-planning-github-issues).
+- For the planning stage, I used this article about [sprint planning with GitHub issues](https://codetree.com/guides/sprint-planning-github-issues).

 ## **Media and Design**